atmtools/arts/examples/getting-started/README.rst

    and its variables can be set and accessed.
 2. Clearsky radiance --- shows some examples of how to set up pyarts to run clearsky simulations.

+Once you're familiar with the basics, have a look at :doc:`the other examples <examples>` which demonstrate more ARTS features.